-In the winter season, storms are more likely to hit the UK.
-This means that it’s important to protect your rental property against storms, which can include heavy rain, snowfall, and high winds.
+During the winter, storms are more likely to hit the UK.
+This means that it’s important to protect your rental property against heavy rain, snowfall, and high winds.

 We’ve put together this handy guide to help you know what to do if the worst happens and your rental property is hit by a storm.

 Prevention is the best cure when it comes to preparing your rental property for storms and extreme weather, including heavy rain, high winds, snow, and ice.

 It can be tricky to take all the necessary preventative steps if your property is tenanted – you have to provide 24 hours' notice before you visit, and if severe weather is already on the way, time probably isn't on your side.

 However, if you contact your tenant and explain the situation, the likelihood is they'll be willing to give you access to the property without 24 hours' notice.

 Here’s an overview of the steps you can take when there’s a weather warning:

 Remember that you'll need to get your tenants' permission before making any of these changes.

 While it can be difficult to make emergency preparations for a tenanted property, there are a number of steps you can take in advance, either while the property is empty or after giving your tenants notice.